 Richard W. Riley College of Education and Leadership

 Joanne Stuckey currently lives in Salado, Texas.
 Joanne served Walden’s General and Self-Design Ph.D.
-Programs in the College of Education and Leadership from 2008 until 2016, when she went to work for the Curriculum, Instruction and Assessment Ed.D. and Ph.D.
-Programs.
-Joanne’s research expertise includes qualitative, case study, and evaluation research and her current research interests include the best practices in designing, delivering, and evaluating online courses and programs, teacher and university faculty job satisfaction, classroom technology integration, college retention, and graduate student research support.
+Programs in the College of Education and Leadership from 2008 until 2016, when she went to work for the Curriculum, Instruction, and Assessment Ed.D.
+Program.
+Joanne’s research expertise includes qualitative, case study, and evaluation research.
+Her current research interests include the best practices in designing, delivering, and evaluating online courses and programs, teacher and university faculty job satisfaction, classroom technology integration, college retention, graduate student research support, language and literacy, struggling secondary readers, learning assistance .
 Joanne previously worked in Texas Title I middle, junior, and high schools as an English teacher and Career and Technology Education Teacher, Instructional Specialist, New Teacher Mentor, Grant Writer, and Staff Development Trainer.
 Joanne’s other work experiences include serving as research consultant for the State of Texas in the Region XIII Service Center’s School Improvement Resource Center; Campus Coordinator for the Girl Scouts of Central Texas TexBridge Program, Media Coordinator for the University of Texas, College of Natural Sciences’ Department of Chemistry and Biochemistry; Technical Editor and Grant Writer for Coleman Research Corporation; Grant Writer and Program Director for Wise Choices Juvenile Crime Prevention Program funded by El Paso Community Foundation and the Texas Department of Human and Regulatory Services; and serving the US Army as a military journalist during the Vietnam Era.
 When she is not working she enjoys gardening, bicycling, travel, swimming, Weimaraner dog rescue work, and spending time with her friends and family, which includes ten grandchildren.